poppinss/prompts/README.md

 This module wraps [enquirer](https://github.com/enquirer/enquirer) and exposes the API to easily test prompts without pulling your hair.

-For testing, we make use of Event emitter instead of executing actual prompts and you can act on those events programmatically.
+For testing, we make use of Event Emitter instead of executing actual prompts and you can act on those events programmatically.

 > Please note: Only a subset of prompts are implemented.
 However, I am open to accept PR's for adding more.